It was a quick altercation in the hallway, most wouldn’t think anything of it.

 She quickly casted a teleportation spell to escape, but he was already behind her.

-‘Nothing personal, kiddo,’ he said as he knocked her down into the warm grass, as soft and inviting as any bed.
+‘Nothing personal, meat,’ he said as he knocked her down into the warm grass, as soft and inviting as any bed.

 ‘Ugh!
 You can’t!
 I’ll tell EVERYONE!??’ she pleaded, her ass aiming up immediately with a wiggle.

-‘Hah’ the dark master chuckled with glee, ‘after I’m done with you the only thing exiting your mouth will be moans!’ he said as he descended upon her with amazing, delicious strength.
+‘Hah’ the dark master chuckled with glee, ‘after I’m done with you the only thing exiting your mouth will be moans!’ he said as he descends upon her with amazing, delicious strength.

 Turning her around to face him, she screamed, but cried out in pleasure the same time as his foot long overlord tongue slithered out of his mouth and began licking her!!!?!

 ‘You taste like fear!!!!’ he yelled cruelly as he pinned her down.

 ‘N-no!
 I’ll never EVER give in, overlord!!!!’

 He only laughed again, sexually, and cruelly, like someone who is very sexual and crazy.
 ‘The only thing giving in will be your body against my FOOT LONG OVERLORD C-’… oh my.”